2023 Campeonato Alagoano

 The 2023 Campeonato Alagoano (officially the Série A Alagoano 1XBET 2023 for sponsorship reasons) was the 93rd edition of the top football league in Alagoas organized by FAF.
 It began on 14 January and ended on 9 April 2023.

-CRB are the defending champions.
+The finals were played between the defending champions CRB and ASA on 1 and 8 April 2023.
+CRB won 3–0 on aggregate securing their 33rd title.

 Format

 In the first stage, each team played the other seven teams in a single round-robin tournament.
 Top four teams advanced to the semi-finals, while the bottom team was relegated to the 2024 Campeonato Alagoano Série B. Semi-finals and finals were played on a home-and-away two-legged basis with the best overall performance team hosting the second leg.
 If tied on aggregate, the penalty shoot-out would be used to determine the winners.

-Champions will qualify for the 2024 Copa do Brasil and 2024 Copa do Nordeste, while runners-up will qualify for the 2024 Copa do Brasil.
-2023 Campeonato Alagoano third place and 2023 Copa Alagoas champions (CSE) will play a two-legged play-off to determine the third team qualified for the 2024 Copa do Brasil.
-If tied on aggregate, the penalty shoot-out will be used to determine the winners.
-Best team not already qualified for 2024 Série A, Série B or Série C will qualify for 2024 Campeonato Brasileiro Série D.
+Champions qualified for the 2024 Copa do Brasil and 2024 Copa do Nordeste, while runners-up qualified for the 2024 Copa do Brasil and 2024 Copa do Nordeste qualification.
+2023 Campeonato Alagoano third place and 2023 Copa Alagoas champions (CSE) played a two-legged play-off to determine the third team qualified for the 2024 Copa do Brasil.
+If tied on aggregate, the penalty shoot-out would be used to determine the winners.
+Best team not already qualified for 2024 Série A, Série B or Série C qualified for 2024 Campeonato Brasileiro Série D.